- Home

 It is our goal to appraise all property fairly and equitably, to maintain accurate and accessible property records, and give prompt and courteous customer service.

-State law requires that the Assessor value property at 100% of true and fair market value.
+State law requires that the Assessor values property at 100% of true and fair market value.
 The market value is determined by the property owners who are buying and selling real estate in the marketplace.
 Finding the market value of your property means discovering the price most people would pay for your property.

 Please feel free to contact us at any time.
 The Assessor's staff is always willing to answer your questions.